-The Java API is used for updating, querying, and configuring the SCMS Subsriber Manager.
-It consists of two parts, which may be used separately or together without restriction.
+The Java API is used for updating, querying, and configuring the SCMS Subscriber Manager (SM).
+It consists of two parts, which can be used separately or together without restriction.

-- SM Non-blocking Java API: A high-performance API with low visibility to errors and other operation results.
-Supports automatic integrations with OSS/AAA systems. - SM Blocking Java API: A more user-friendly API.
-Supports user interface applications for accessing and managing the SM.
+- SM Non-blocking Java API-A high-performance API with low visibility to errors and other operation results.
+It supports automatic integrations with OSS/AAA systems. - SM Blocking Java API-A more user-friendly API.
+It supports user interface applications for accessing and managing the SM.